 ThIs free colour matching service uses colour matching technology that can create any paint colour your eyes can ever imagine.
 You can use anything as a sample from wallpaper or fabrics to flowers and even your children’s toys.
 You can bring a kitchen plate and the team will magic match the colour.

-However, let’s be realistic; although the team can match most samples, it is advised to avoid anything too shiny.
-Ideally the sample needs to be a solid colour with a surface ares of at least 0.5cm.
+However, let’s be realistic!
+Although the team can colour match most samples.
+They do advised you to avoid anything too shiny.
+Ideally the sample you are intending on using needs to be a solid colour with a surface ares of at least 0.5cm.
 I didn’t need to bring a sample as I wanted to colour match a Farrow&Ball Shade ’off black’

 - All in one primers and paint